dyweb/bmFu/doc/style.md

-# Style guide for bmfu
+# Style Guide for bmfu

 1. we use psr-4 autoload
 2. use snake_case for variable and function names.